AhmedSayedTmam/Machine-Learning-Portfolio/README.md

 	-  [Use Case 1 : Default of credit card clients](https://github.com/AhmedSayedTmam/Machine-Learning-Portfolio/tree/main/Use%20Cases/Use%20Case%201%20%20Default%20of%20credit%20card%20clients): Build, train to predict the target label Y Did the person pay default payment next month (Yes=1 or No=0 ).
 	- [Use Case 2 : Amazon Product Reviews](https://github.com/AhmedSayedTmam/Machine-Learning-Portfolio/tree/main/Use%20Cases/Use%20Case%202%20Amazon%20Product%20Reviews): Classify reviews as positive or negative for dataset about amazon product reviews, so we will make NLP then build, train and evaluate ML model to predict customers reviews as positive or negative.
 	- [Use Case 3 : Object-Detection](https://github.com/AhmedSayedTmam/Machine-Learning-Portfolio/tree/main/Use%20Cases/Use%20Case%203%20Object-Detection): Using a dataset from the inaturalist.org This dataset contains 500 images of bees that have been uploaded by inaturalist users for the purposes of recording the observation and identification.
+	- [Use Case 3 : Movies Recommendation System](https://github.com/AhmedSayedTmam/Machine-Learning-Portfolio/tree/main/Use%20Cases/Use%20Case%204%20Movies%20Recommendation%20System): Implementing a recommendation algorithms using cosine similarity to build a model to come up with our final recommendation system.

 	_Tools: SageMaker session, IAM role, S3 bucket, Pandas, Numpy, scikit-learn , Seaborn and Matplotlib_